instantlinux/docker-tools/images/nagiosql/README.md

 ### Current Status

 Stable -- with caveat that restart button doesn't work.
-You'll need to restart the nagios container after writing new configuration files.
-Not verified under kubernetes (on the theory that fewer dependencies are better for the lowest-level monitoring system during any outage).
+You'll need to invoke restart from nagios itself, or from kubernetes/docker, after writing new configuration files.

 ### Variables